arkCyber/AuroraExt/docs/index.md

-# Welcome to Page Assist
+# Welcome to Aurora

-Welcome to Page Assist, the browser companion for your Local AI model!
-With Page Assist, your web browsing experience enters a new dimension of intelligence and efficiency.
+Welcome to Aurora, the browser companion for your Local AI model!
+With Aurora, your web browsing experience enters a new dimension of intelligence and efficiency.

-## What is Page Assist?
+## What is Aurora?

-Page Assist makes AI interaction effortless!
+Aurora makes AI interaction effortless!
 Simply:

 - Chat with your AI from any webpage using our sleek Sidebar
 - Access the powerful Web UI Control Center